msg-CareerPaths/aws-serverless-training/chapters/040-cognito.md

 ### Setting up Cognito User Pool and App Client

-- **User Pool Creation**: Establish a new Cognito User Pool.
+- **User Pool Creation**: Create a new Cognito User Pool using CDK.
-- **App Client Configuration**: Set up an App Client within this pool.
+- **App Client Configuration**: Set up a web-based App Client within this pool.
 Use this App Client in your API Client to obtain authentication tokens.

 ### User Group Integration

-- **User Creation**: Create multiple user profiles within your User Pool.
+- **User Creation**: Create multiple test users within your User Pool.
 - **Group Creation**: Organize these users into two distinct groups:
    - Customers
    - Admins